About Disney Incorporated

 The company expanded its theme parks in Anaheim in 2001, opening Downtown Disney and Disney's California Adventure.
 It also announced a further restructuring of its Internet business, including closing the GO.com search site and converting its Internet tracking stock back into Disney common stock.
 That year Disney formed a joint venture with Wenner Media (US Weekly LLC) and took a 50% stake in entertainment magazine US Weekly (sold in 2006).
 Later Disney bought Fox Family Channel, which it renamed ABC Family.

-Expected to close in the first half of 2019, Disney's more than $50 billion acquisition of Twenty-First Century Fox will give the conglomerate control of the Marvel, X Men and Star Wars franchises.
+Disney's more than $50 billion acquisition of Twenty-First Century Fox closed in March 2019 and gave the conglomerate control of the Marvel, X Men, and Star Wars franchises.

 500 S BUENA VISTA ST